 Off the coast of Belgium a WWI German submarine was found basically intact and with the bodies of 23 sailors inside.

-Authorities said the UB II-type diver was found on the floor of the North Sea at about a 45 degree angle, between 82 to 98 feet below the surface.
+In 2017, authorities said an Unterseeboot, commonly known as a U-boat, UB II-type diver was found on the floor of the North Sea lying on its starboard (right-hand) side at about a 45 degree angle, between 82 to 98 feet below the surface.
 The boat is 88 feet long and nearly 20 feet wide.

 “It’s quite amazing that we found something like this,” Western Flanders Gov. Carl Decaluew said.
 “The impact damage was at the front, but the submarine remains closed and there are 23 people still onboard.”

 He said the U-boat was re-discovered by researchers conducting a government survey of Belgian waters in 2014.